Cancel anytime

 - Acquisition Price (USD millions): 1650

-- Strategic Rationale: Expanded HII's capabilities in defense technology and engineering services.
+- Strategic Rationale: Expanded HII's capabilities in defense and federal solutions, particularly in areas like artificial intelligence and machine learning.

 Growth Trajectory and Initiatives